Skip to main content

 By default, the script will ask you to approve each override: y to override, n to skip, and exit to close the script altogether.
 This means you can do a ‘dry run’ of the synchroniser by choosing n each time.

-If you wish to approve all of the overrides at once, you can pass the --bulk option:
+If you wish to approve all of the overrides at once, you can pass true to the rake task: